mischameyer/sample-dotnetcore-console-kafka/README.md

 # sample-dotnetcore-console-kafka
 Two simple .net core console apps (producer & consumer) using Kafka as a message broker.
-As addition you can use Confluent Control Center by using Option 2 (see below) with docker.
+As addition you can use Confluent Control Center by using Option 2 (see below) with Docker.

 ## Option 1 (manually): Start Zookeeper and Kafka-Server manually